Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: BACKGROUND

-where $t\sim U(0,1)$ and $\lambda(\cdot)$ is a positive weight.
-Then, ii) generate fake data by solving the reverse SDE \eqref{eq:reverse_sde} with the score function approximation while starting at random Gaussian noise (effectively going backward from noise to data).
-In practice, to solve the reverse SDE, we generally discretize $t$ over a fixed set of noise levels $n_t$ going from $t=1$ to $t=0$. \paragraph{ODEs and conditional flow matching} When $g(t)=0$ in \eqref{eq:sde}, we recovers the setting of an ordinary differential equation (ODE), which makes the forward and reverse flow deterministic and simplifies the problem to be solved.
-We denote by $\phi_t(x)$ the solution of this ODE with initial conditions $\phi_0(x)=x$; that is, $\phi_t(x)$ is the point $x$ transported along the vector field $u$ from $t=0$ up to $t=1$.
-Given a density $p_0$ over $R^d$, we can define the time-varying density $p_t=[\phi_t]_\#(p_0)$, where $[\phi_t]_\#$ is the pushforward operator of $\phi$.
+\paragraph{ODEs and conditional flow matching} When $g(t)=0$ in \eqref{eq:sde}, we recover the setting of an ordinary differential equation (ODE), making the forward and reverse flow deterministic and simplifying the problem to be solved.
+We denote by $\phi_t(x)$ the solution of this ODE with initial conditions $\phi_0(x)=x$; that is, $\phi_t(x)$ is the point $x$ transported along the vector field $u$ from $t=1$ up to $t=0$.
+Given a density $p_0$ over $\R^d$, we can define the time-varying density $p_t=[\phi_t]_\#(p_0)$, where $[\phi_t]_\#$ is the pushforward operator of $\phi$.
 By construction, the density $p_t$ verifies the well-known \emph{continuity equation} with initial conditions $p_0$.

-Approximating ODEs with neural networks is a rich research direction \citep{kidger2022neural}. \cite{chen_neural_2018} approximated the vector field $u_t$ with a neural network $v_\theta(\cdot,\cdot):[0,1]\times\R^d\to\R^d$.
+Approximating ODEs with neural networks is a rich research direction \citep{kidger2022neural}. \cite{chen_neural_2018} approximated the vector field $u_t(x)$ with a neural network $v_\theta(t,x):[0,1]\times \R^d\to\R^d$.
 However, this direction requires the simulation of the ODE, which does not scale well to high dimensions.
-Another direction is to regress a neural network to the vector field $u_t(x)$.
-Unfortunately, this loss is not tractable as it requires to know the probability path $p_t(x)$ and the vector field $u_t(x)$.
+Another direction is to regress $v_\theta(t,x)$ against the vector field $u_t(x)$.
+Unfortunately, this loss is intractable as it requires knowing the probability path $p_t(x)$ and the vector field $u_t(x)$.

 A workaround was proposed in \cite{lipman_flow_2022}.
-They regressed $v_\theta$ against a tractable conditional vector field $u_t(x|z)$ that generates a probability path $p_t(x|z)$.
-In their framework, they supposed that the marginal probability path $p_t(x)$ is a mixture of probability paths $p_t(x|z)$ that vary with some latent conditioning variable $z \sim q(z)$.
-Then, they defined a vector field

-that generates the probability path $p_t(x)$.
-They proved that one can estimate the vector field $u_t(x)$ with $v_\theta$ by minimizing the loss:
+In their framework, they assume that the probability path is a mixture of conditional probability paths.
+Formally, $p_t(x) = \int p_t(x|z) q(z)dz$, where $q$ is a latent distribution and the conditional probability paths $p_t(x | z)$ are supposed to be generated from some conditional vector fields $\mu_t(x | z)$.
+Then, they defined the following vector field: $\mu_t(x) = \E_{q(z)} \frac{\mu_t(x | z) p_t(x | z)}{p_t(x)}$ and showed that it generates the probability path $p_t(x)$ (\emph{i.e.,} $\mu_t$ and $p_t$ verify the continuity equation).
+They also proved that regressing $v_\theta(t,x)$ against the conditional vector field $\mu_t(x|z)$ leads to the same gradients as regressing $v_\theta(t,x)$ against the vector field $\mu_t(x)$.
+Therefore, they minimize: